Copy a file from the local system to the server.

 - A string that specifies the file on the local system that will

-be transferred to the server.
+be transferred from the local system.
+The file pathing and name

+be created or overwritten.
 The file pathing and name conventions

-created, overwritten or appended to.
-The file pathing and name

-- A numeric bitmask which specifies one or more options.
+- An optional numeric value which specifies one or more options.
 This

 argument may be any one of the following values:

 be used.
-If the remote file exists, it will be overwritten with
+If the local file exists, it will be overwritten with

-the contents of the local file.
+the contents of the remote file.
 If the Options argument is

 omitted, this is the transfer mode which will be used.

-- A byte offset which specifies where the file transfer should
+- An optional byte offset which specifies where the file transfer

-begin.
-The default value of zero specifies that the file transfer
+should begin.
+The default value of zero specifies that the file

-should start at the beginning of the file.
-A value greater than
+transfer should start at the beginning of the file.
+A value greater

-zero is typically used to restart a transfer that has not completed
+than zero is typically used to restart a transfer that has not

 A value of zero is returned if the operation was successful,